Saturday, May 6th, 2023

 When you complete your trek, enjoy a wonderful finish line celebration filled with food, drinks and entertainment.
 Show your support for the thousands of Vermont individuals and families affected by a brain injury, because a brain injury can happen any one… anywhere… anytime…

-The Brain Injury Association of Vermont (BIAVT) has a goal of raising $40,000 this year, and with your help, we can achieve or exceed this goal.
+The Brain Injury Alliance of Vermont (BIAVT) has a goal of raising $40,000 this year, and with your help, we can achieve or exceed this goal.
 In addition to raising critical funds, we are helping to raise awareness of brain injury across the state and advocate for all Vermonter’s affected by brain injury.

 Accept the Challenge!